ZigZagT/cloudflare-dns/README.md

   -e EMAIL, --email EMAIL
-                        default to environment variable CF_API_EMAIL -k KEY, --key KEY     default to environment variable CF_API_KEY
+                        default to environment variable CF_API_EMAIL -k KEY, --key KEY     default to environment variable CF_API_KEY -t TOKEN, --token TOKEN
+                        default to environment variable CF_API_TOKEN.
+Note the use of api token is exclusive, --email and --key must not be used when --token is used.

 filtering arguments:
   scope operations of changing / removing records by the filters